millanbrankovic/custom-inputs/README.md

 ####HTML

-For this examples I was using the following markup:
+For this example I was using the following markup:

 ```
 <div class="custom-inputs">